Covering an AC For the Winter

 And that can be a big problem, one that can seriously damage your air conditioner.

 While rodents are staying warm under the AC wrap, they may also nibble on the nearby wires.
 That can cause a lot of damage to your unit.
-So, if you choose to get an AC cover, be sure to purchase one that is designed to keep small creatures out.
+So, if you choose to get an AC cover, be sure to purchase one designed to keep small creatures out.

 Bottom Line: Cover If You Want, But Do it Right

-Covering an AC for part of the year may prevent some rust or damage, but it does not make up for the potential hazards that wrapping it can cause.
+Covering an AC for part of the year may prevent some rust or damage.
+But it does not make up for the potential hazards that wrapping it can cause.
 So if you choose to put your air conditioner under wrap over the winter, just be sure you’re getting a good wrap to keep out mice and to only cover it over the cold months.

 Make sure to uncover a wrapped AC BEFORE you turn your air conditioning back on again.